kfinley/KyleFinley.net/packages/vue2-client/src/articles/waystone-jazz-jam.md

   <h2>Waystone Monday Night Jazz Jam</h2>
 </div>

 Monday nights from 6-9pm I host a jazz jam at the <a href="https://waystonesf.com" target="waystone">Waystone Wine Bar</a> in the North Beach neighborhood of SF.
-This is a very casual jam usually featuring Dan Dectis on alto sax, Richard Cacares on keys, Peter Ilf on trumpet, Eli Kemp on drums, and myself on bass.
+This is a very casual jam usually featuring Dan Dectis on alto sax, Richard Cacares on keys, Peter Ild on trumpet, Eli Kemp on drums, and myself on bass.

 We play classic jazz standards and usually have a handful of players show up through the night.
 This is a pretty fresh jam that started the first week of Nov 2023.
 We're just getting started and so far it's been a blast!!